samuel-vitorino/lm.rs/README.md

 Inspired by Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) and [llm.c](https://github.com/karpathy/llm.c) I decided to create the most minimal code that can perform full inference on Google's Gemma models on the CPU (only tested the 2B-it).

-Disclaimer: most of the code could be optimized and improved (now running at 8.4 tok/s on my 8-core laptop at Q8_0 quantization with SIMD instructions).
+Disclaimer: most of the code could be optimized and improved (now running at 10.56 tok/s on my 8-core laptop at Q8_0 quantization, and at 20 tok/s on a 16-core AMD EPYC).
 This is just an excuse for me to write Rust for the first time.
 Isn't it incredible that in a few years, we could have AGI running in a few lines of poorly written Rust code?

 Some things to do in the future: